 });

-export default agent;Test Your Agent
+export default router;Test Your Agent

 With both agents created, you can test the full flow: index some documents, then query them.